NicMortelliti/checklist-frontend/README.md

 ### Displaying a checklist

-1. In a web browser, navigate to localhost:3001.
+1. In a web browser, navigate to localhost:3001, unless the `npm start` command returned a different port number.

 2. Select an aircraft card from the list of aircraft.